 Cryoablation System Overview Cardiac Ablation for Atrial Fibrillation

-The Arctic Front Advance Cardiac Cryoablation Catheter is indicated for the treatment of drug refractory recurrent symptomatic paroxysmal atrial fibrillation.
-The cryoballoon has been used to treat over a quarter of a million patients in more than 50 countries worldwide.1 Findings from a large clinical trial found that the cryoballoon was a safe and effective treatment after drug failure.2
+The Arctic Front family of cardiac cryoablation catheters are indicated for the treatment of drug refractory recurrent symptomatic paroxysmal atrial fibrillation.
+The cryoballoon has been used to treat over half a million patients in more than 60 countries worldwide.1 Findings from a large clinical trial found that the cryoballoon was a safe and effective treatment after drug failure.2

 More detailed product information, including spec sheets, can be found on Medtronic Academy.

-The Arctic Front Advance Cardiac Cryoablation Catheter uses cryo energy to isolate the pulmonary vein.
+The Arctic Front family of cardiac cryoablation catheters uses cryo energy to isolate the pulmonary vein.

 The FlexCath Advance Steerable Sheath helps deliver and position the Arctic Front Advance Cryoballoon in the left atrium.